-How to check if the Compressor Intake Valve is the Failing
+How to Check if the Compressor Intake Valve Is Failing

 If air is huffing back out of the intake valve port your intake valve is suspect.
-For most of us, a failed reed/flapper valve(s) mean a trip to the compressor repair shop as it will mean tearing down the compressor pump to try and identify the failure, and then the search will begin for compressor parts.
+For most of us, a failed reed/flapper valve(s) means a trip to the compressor repair shop as it will mean tearing down the compressor pump to try and identify the failure, and then the search will begin for compressor parts.

 Sometimes replacement valve plates are not available.
 That being the case, some clever compressor owners have made their own from spring steel.
 See the sitemap page under troubleshooting for links to pages about making your own reed or flapper valves for compressor pumps, and also about making your own gaskets too, since almost invariably if a compressor pump head is disassembled, some gasket damage will occur.

 If it is the pressure valve or pressure switch in the valve plate that is the source of the problem, air will flow into the tank through the pressure valve on the compression stroke, but then be drawn right back out of the tank as the piston cycle to try and draw more air in through the intake valve.

 Again, air always follows the path of least resistance, and if it is easier for the air in the tank to flow back out through the damaged or failed pressure valve than being drawn into the cylinder via the intake valve, then that is what the air will do.